EdmondLi1/Discord-Bot/README.md

 # Discord-Bot
-Basic code a Discord Bot I'm attempting to make
+Simple Discord Bot that supports a multitude of functionalities